jbenasuli/hockey-classification/README.md

 # Modeling Expected Goals in the NHL

-Building a classification model to value shots in the NHL.
+Building a binary classification model to value shots in the NHL.

 ## Overview

-Expected goals (xG) models are used to estimate the value of any given shot taken.
-The value of assigned to a shot is the
+The purpose of an expected goals (xG) models is to estimate the value of any given shot taken.
+Understanding that shots do not have a uniform chance of scoring, xG models leverage a variety of numeric and categorical data to create valuations for individual shots.
+The value assigned to a given shot is the probability it results in a goal.

+While the model itself is an estimator of shot quality, shot quantity is also an important feature in determining expected goals.
+For a given time period, the total expected goals is sum of all the individual shot xG values. e.g. The sum of a player's individual xG values for a game is that player's total xG generated for the game, and adding in the totals for each teammate results in the team's expected goals for the game.

 ## Business and Data Understanding